AlanRostem/SteelPurge/README.md

 ### Movement

-The movement in Steel Purge will be quite simple but should have some twists.
+The player movement in Steel Purge is a standard platformer movement with walking and jumping.
+Due to the limited input the player will have, there are some twists on how he can move.

 #### Auto-sprint